djfm/ts-yt-map/README.md

 It's a client / server architecture.

-The server centralizes the recommendations crawled from YouTube, and any number of clients can be spawned to crawl YouTube.from_id
+The server centralizes the recommendations crawled from YouTube, and any number of clients can be spawned to crawl YouTube.

 Each client will: